 \section{Discussion and conclusions}

-We proposed the model of the resistor network that has a property of anisotropy in a sense that the conductivities of the resistors differ with respect to the lattice bond type.
+We propose the model of the resistor network that has a property of anisotropy in a sense that the conductivities of the resistors differ with respect to the lattice bond type.
 We solve the problem in the framework of the anisotropic Bethe lattice approximation.
-The mathematical problem was formulated in terms of a nonlinear integral equation, which was solved asymptotically using series expansions in two limiting cases: near the percolation threshold and near the mean-field limit of $z\rightarrow\infty$.
+The mathematical problem is formulated in terms of a nonlinear integral equation, which is solved asymptotically using series expansions in two limiting cases: near the percolation threshold and near the mean-field limit of $z\rightarrow\infty$.